-Without AM's CDSSO, SSO cannot be implemented across domains; the session cookie from one domain would not be accessible from another domain.
+Without AM's CDSSO, single sign-on cannot be implemented across domains; the session cookie from one domain would not be accessible from another domain.
 For example, in a configuration where the AM server (openam.example.com) is in a different DNS domain than the web agent (myapp.website.com), single sign-on would not be possible.